Yihang-Li/Yihang-Li.github.io/source/_drafts/Time Series.md

 ### Exponential Smoothing

-- Assume there is no systematic trend or seasonal effects in the process, or that these have been identified and removed
+- Assume there is `no systematic trend or seasonal effects` in the process, or that these have been identified and removed
 - The mean of the process can change from one time step to the next, but we have no information about the likely direction of these changes.
 - Solution: `borrow information from history`: $x_t = \mu_t + w_t$ , where $\mu_t$ is the non-stationary mean of the process at time $t$ and $w_t$ are independent random deviations with a mean of 0 and a standard deviation $\sigma$
 - Let $a_t$ be the estimate of $\mu_t$; estimate of the mean at time $t$ by a weighted average of observation at time $t$ and our estimate of the mean at time $t − 1$.
   $a_t = \alpha x_t + (1-\alpha)a_{t-1}, 0 < \alpha < 1$
 -  Set: $a_1=x_1$
-  $a_t$  is a linear combination of the current and past observations, with more weight given to the more recent observations these weights form a geometric series, and the sum of the infinite series is unity
+  $a_t$  is `a linear combination of the current and past observations`, with `more weight given to the more recent observations` these weights form a `geometric series,` and the sum of the infinite series is unity
 - Forecasting: $\hat{x}_{n+k|n}=a_n, k=1, 2, \dots$ （由n处的值来预测n+k处的值）
 - Exponential smoothing is a special case of the Holt-Winters algorithm